Glass–Steagall legislation

 The Glass–Steagall legislation describes four provisions of the United States Banking Act of 1933 separating commercial and investment banking.
-The article 1933 Banking Act describes the entire law, including the legislative history of the provisions covered herein.
+The article 1933 Banking Act describes the entire law, including the legislative history of the provisions covered.

 As with the Glass–Steagall Act of 1932, the common name comes from the names of the Congressional sponsors, Senator Carter Glass and Representative Henry B. Steagall.

-The separation of commercial and investment banking prevented securities firms and investment banks from taking deposits, and commercial Federal Reserve member banks from:
+The separation of commercial and investment banking prevented securities firms and investment banks from taking deposits and commercial Federal Reserve member banks from: